openhab/org.openhab.binding.zwave/doc/qubino/zmnhbd_0_0.md

 ### Parameter 110: Temperature sensor offset

 Temperature sensor offset settings
-Set value is added or subtracted to actual measured value by sensor.
-Available configuration parameters:

-  * Default value 32536
-  * 32536 - offset is 0.0C
-  * From 1 to 100 - value from 0.1 °C to 10.0 °C is added to actual measured temperature.
-  * From 1001 to 1100 -value from -0.1 °C to -10.0 °C is subtracted to actual measured temperature.
+<p&gtSet value is added or subtracted to actual measured value by sensor.
+Available configuration parameters:</p&gt <ul&gt<li&gtDefault value 32536</li&gt <li&gt32536 - offset is 0.0C</li&gt <li&gtFrom 1 to 100 - value from 0.1 °C to 10.0 °C is added to actual measured temperature.</li&gt <li&gtFrom 1001 to 1100 -value from -0.1 °C to -10.0 °C is subtracted to actual measured temperature.</li&gt </ul&gt
 Values in the range 0 to 32536 may be set.

 The manufacturer defined default value is ```32536```.